GraalVM Native

 }

-Some libraries require additional configuration, some configurations are made in the framework.
+Some libraries require additional configuration, some configurations are made in Kora.

 Tested modules that should work without additional configuration: